holyaustin/Mominter4Mantle/README.md

 ## Introduction

 Mominter is a web3 video project with the aim of helping creators publish exciting video Moments as NFTs  and share them easily while owning their content and possibly making money from it.
-This project intends to build a web3 Momnet Gallery for everyone around the globe.
+This project intends to build a web3 Moment Gallery for everyone around the globe.
 Users can use the Huddle01 video streaming to record presentation and mint them while storing the Video files on IPFS and Metadata on Mantle Blockchain.
 Contents can also be streamed live through Huddle01 Live Presentation SDK streams.
 We use the open zeppelin ERC721 standard, Files are store to IPFS / Filecoin using NFT.Storage and  file metadata URI stored on Mantle Testnet which is FEVM .
 Upon retrieval, .
 Lighthouse was used to used for encryption and most important, the Access control of Light hoise was used to grant access to member with the membership NFT, Huddle for conference meeting and XMTP for chat and interaction.

 ## Web 3.0 technologies Used